Blackwell Rum

-Blackwell Rum (marketed as Blackwell Black Gold Rum) is a Jamaican brand of rum.
+Blackwell Rum (marketed as Blackwell Black Gold Rum) is a Jamaican brand of rum, manufactured by J. Wray & Nephew Ltd.

 History of the company

 The company was established by the Island Records founder Chris Blackwell and the advertising executive and entrepreneur Richard Kirshenbaum in 2008.
-Blackwell's son, Chris Blackwell Jr. is also closely involved in the enterprise.
-The rum is distilled and blended by J.Wray and Nephew and distributed throughout the Caribbean and in other markets, including North America and the UK.
+Blackwell's son, Chris Blackwell Jr., is also closely involved in the enterprise.
+The rum is distilled and blended by J.Wray and Nephew and distributed throughout the Caribbean and in other markets, including North America and the United Kingdom.

 Recipe and distillation process

-The blend developed by Blackwell and the master blender Joy Spence is based on a traditional recipe from the days when Blackwell's mother's family, the Lindo's, owned J. Wray and Nephew Ltd. and Appleton Estate.
+The blend developed by Blackwell and the master blender Joy Spence is based on a traditional recipe from the days when Blackwell's mother's family, the Lindo's, owned J. Wray and Nephew and Appleton Estate.

 Blackwell Rum is produced from Jamaican sugar cane, water and yeast to produce a blend between a traditional ‘heavy’ pot and a lighter column still rum.
-Once distilled, it is aged in American oak barrels.
+Once distilled, it is aged in American oak barrels for enhanced richness.